seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_html.md

 - teaching at emlyon's incubator, in our MSc in Marketing and Service Management and in our Programme Grande Ecole.
 - still hesitating on which object I should use to to teach a MOOC "Create a connected object, for beginners"
 - giving a webinar on Feb 09 on https://emlyon-business-school-forever.hivebrite.com/networks/emlyon-business-school-forever/events/1575[FrenchWeb] to discuss dataviz for business.
-- finished the setup of my new http://seinecle.github.io/gephi-tutorials[Gephi tutiorals].
+- finished the setup of my new http://seinecle.github.io/gephi-tutorials[Gephi tutorials].
 Adding more tutorials.
 - continuing supervising centrale lyon and emlyon students on a Twitter mapping project
 - organizing the "Digital Night", a career event on March 16 at Ecully, for our digitally / data inclined students and companies who'd like to hire them.
 - working with my colleague Margherita Pagani on extending em lyon business school's course offering in digital marketing and business analytics (shht! secret plans!)